bschulz81/AcceleratedLinearAlgebra/development/Readme.txt

 6) I have added an openmp branch.
 This is for development purposes only.

 On 13.02.2025, I fixed a bug in the openmp branch where a data race often caused wrong results for the length of the data to be uploaded.
-After this is fixed, the openmp version now works and compiles with clang.
-Due to a clang bug in the optimizer (which seems to be  a problem with a parallelizable loop within a non-parallelizable for loop), one can not compile the code with optimizations turned on.
-Without optimizations, the code would run fine and yield correct results.
-With optimizations turned on, clang's code would cause a memory segfault at runtime.
+The openmp version now compiles with clang and yields correct results.

+Unfortunately, it can only be compiled currently if no compiler optimizations were turned on in clang.
+Due to a clang bug in the optimizer https://github.com/llvm/llvm-project/issues/126342 (which seems to be  a problem with a parallelizable loop within a non-parallelizable for loop), clang's code would cause a memory segfault at runtime if optimizations are turned on.

+The openmp branch can use teams distribute/gang loops.
+Unfortunately, clang currently does not support simd vectorizations on gpu.